n4ze3m/dialoqbase/README.md

 Dialoqbase is an open-source application designed to facilitate the creation of custom chatbots using a personalized knowledge base.
 The application leverages advanced language models to generate accurate and context-aware responses.
 Additionally, it utilizes PostgreSQL, a robust relational database management system, for efficient vector search operations and for storing the knowledge base.

-> **Warning**
-> This project is a side project and is still under development.
-Use it at your own risk

 Here's a demo of how it works (v0.0.23):

 <div align="center">